silvncr/folder2osz/README.md

 The program will generate a folder for every `.osz` file in the current folder and its subfolders.
 Folders generated from subfolders will be placed in the same subfolder.

 Each folder will be named after the `.osz` file it was created from.
 If you're downloading beatmaps from an online source, the `.osz` file will usually be named after the map.

-## Contributing

-If you want to contribute to this project, feel free to fork it and submit a pull request.
-If you have any questions, you can contact me on Discord at `@silvncr`.

-For testing purposes, error messages are numbered to make it easier to identify them.
-If you encounter an error, please include the error number in your bug report.